 Refute, question, or ask for clarification on any questions presented.

-Challenge the objectivity of the judicial officer if you have reasonable cause to believe that they may be biased or have a conflict of interest.
+Challenge the objectivity of the conduct administrator if you have reasonable cause to believe that they may be biased or have a conflict of interest.

 Appeal the outcome of the conference if it resulted in a suspension, expulsion or denial of housing/network access.
 If you are the complaining student in a sexual harassment and/or sexual misconduct case, you may also file an appeal.